apache/arrow/docs/source/cpp/streaming_execution.rst

       using ExecNode::outputs;

       // StartProducing() and StopProducing() are invoked by an ExecPlan to
       // coordinate the graph-wide execution state.
+These do not need to be
+      // forwarded to inputs or outputs.
       Status StartProducing() override { return Status::OK(); }
       void StopProducing() override {}
       Future<> finished() override { return inputs_[0]->finished(); }